 In Anchorage, Alaska, in the first meeting of its kind in some time between the Chinese Foreign Minister and Secretary of State Antony Blinken, Blinken made the monumental mistake of grandstanding for domestic opinion, instead of attepting to establish good working relationships with the Chinese.
 Here, Blinken’s lack of previous day-to-day overseas diplomatic experience may have been a factor in the harshness of his approach, though he has held high-level foreign policy positions in the State Department and the White House.

 Biden’s first big mistakes vis-à-vis Russia and China were to publicly call Putin a “killer” and to adopt a confrontational attitude at the first bi-lateral meeting at the foreign minister level with China.

 In both cases, Buden and Blinken were playing primarily to their domestic audience.
 The point is not that Biden and Blinken should not have spelled out in detail their criticisms of China.
 The point, rather, is that this was the wrong time and the wrong place to make these points.

 To do so in a face-to-face meeting with the Chinese foreign minister and his delegation, in public, may have been particularly offensive on a personal level, in terms of Chinese culture.

+Days after the meetings in Anchorage, Russia and China announced a cooperation agreement.
 The common front against the West should come as no surprise.
 Its timing has at least symbolic significance.

 For an insightful account of Chinene-Russian cooperation against the U.S.and its allies, see,